KateMcGuane/static-website/README.md

 I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

 ### Future Implementations
-The current website acts as directory.
-There is potential to devleop the concept further to integrate further features and expand scope and use of the website.
+Aspects I would add:
-- Add a search engine with filters such as "Wheelchair Accessible", "Sensory Friendly" etc. to all of the listed business.
+- Add filter column to the directory with features such as "Onsite Parking", "Wheelchair Accessible" and "Sensory Friendly" to name a few.
 This way people can find the best service to suit their essential needs.

+The current website acts as a free directory.
+There is potential to devleop the concept further by:
-- Create a page login page for customers.
+- Adding a login page whereby the user can review the listed businesses.
+- Integrating e-commerce to the website where businesses can op-in to sell from the website if they do not have one themselves.
 - Create an app version of the website that makes its easy for all user types.
-- To inform all users that the concept will be developed further to faciitate the needs of both the facilitators and customers.

 What features would you like to implement in the future on your site?
 Would you like to add more pages, or create login functionality?
 Add these plans here.

 ### Accessibility